-While the GPU isn’t particularly taxed by most things you’ll be doing with your PC (even GPU-accelerated media consumption isn’t very demanding on modern cards and iGPUs), the tasks that are tied to GPU performance are extremely tied to it.
+While the GPU (short for Graphics Card) isn’t particularly taxed by most things you’ll be doing with your PC (even GPU-accelerated media consumption isn’t very demanding on modern cards and iGPUs), the tasks that are tied to GPU performance are extremely tied to it.

 The main tasks that are tied to graphics performance are gaming and professional rendering (3D or video).

 While your CPU will still serve as an overall limiter, your GPU still matters a great deal in these scenarios, especially if you’re trying to push higher resolutions, texture detail, and graphical effects.

 The better your GPU, the more you’ll be able to reduce render times and latency, increase framerates, and improve visual quality.

 Besides raw graphical power, GPUs can also be used to accelerate non-graphics workloads.